-All full-time children will be granted a one-week "vacation" credit after a 1 year of enrollment has been accrued.
+All full-time children will be granted a one-week "vacation" credit after a 1 year of enrollment has been accrued without a break in service.
 Vacations will be granted the day after your one-year anniversary date.
 Vacations must be used in one-week intervals before the next anniversary date.
 Your child may not attend the center during his/her vacation week.
 Vacations cannot be carried over to the next year.
+Please note, this is not a calendar year, but from the date of enrollment.
 You must request a "vacation credit" form from the office manager at least two weeks in advance to claim this credit.
 Vacation weeks are calculated based on the child's date of enrollment and not the calendar year.